 You get my drift.
 There’s a lot of hype surrounding bamboo, and this was especially true when it first hit the cloth diaper world.

 Here are some questions and answers about what has now become one of the most popular diapering fabrics:

 What is bamboo?
 It’s a fast-growing plant (in the grass family) that is tough and fibrous.
 The hard stalks can be used to make utensils, furniture and even tools.
 The leaves and pulp can be rendered into food products and even fabric.
-Bamboo as a fabric is technically called “rayon from bamboo.”
-Why this distinction?
-Because rayon can be rendered from things other than bamboo fibers – like cotton or wood pulp.
-For this reason, the FTC might require manufacturers in the future to use the term “rayon from bamboo” on their labeling, instead of just “bamboo.”
+When it’s processed to be used as a fabric, the technical name is actually “rayon from bamboo” or “viscose,” and it arguably is actually a synthetic fabric rather than a natural one (in the traditional sense of the word).
+Rayon fabric can be made from things besides bamboo, including cotton or wood pulp.

 - Imagine cotton prefolds are $1.75 each; Imagine bamboo prefolds are $2.25 each